everpub/openscienceprize/proposal.md

 Over the last years, a large number of tools have been developed that address specific aspects of this problem, and much valuable experience has been gained from their use.
-However, orchestrating all these tools for producing or consulting published computations requires a level of technical competence that few scientists have or even wish to acquire.
+However, orchestrating all these tools for either producing or exploring published computations requires a level of technical competence that few scientists have or even wish to acquire.
 We propose to drive a vertical spike through this problem space, by integrating existing tools and methods into a unified whole